kolkhis/tech-notes/linux/misc.md

 It's entirely possible to rebind the text navigation commands for the command line.
-Using `set -o vi` will set up vi bindings for navigating the command line, but this is fully customizable.
+Using `set -o vi` will set up vi bindings for navigating the command line, but this is fully customizable by using `bind`.
+We can see the current bindings by using `bind -P`, or `bind -p` for a shorter format.

 | Command | Default